Special Sessions | Chairs

 In the field of architecture, theory, design, practice, actors, materials, and research have been transforming.
 MateriART symposium define materiality as an umbrella concept that embraces all the fragments of the whole materialization process starting from architectural imagination, conceptualization, and design to the act of construction.
 In case this special session led the concept of materiality, an alternative perspective, that is, the concept of archi-text(ure).

 The term materiality has been heard in architectural critics and debates last years, representing a hot architectural topic.
-Its meaning refers to the touchy-feely nature of material used in a building design –what a building is made of and what it feels like.
-American historian Sarah Williams Goldhagen sees materiality as seeded in the existentialist philosophy of Jean-Paul Sartre and the search for a heightened state of mind.
+Its meaning refers to the touchy-feely nature of material used in a building design –what a building is made of and what it feels like (Porter, 2004).
+American historian Sarah Williams Goldhagen sees materiality as seeded in the existentialist philosophy of Jean-Paul Sartre and the search for a heightened state of mind (Forty, 2000).
 That is, its meaning is less concerned with materials and more with how people are, or can be, affected by materials.

 If this material is a text or a texture, how can we deal with it in the field of architecture?
 And how can we re-define it?
+Is it a necessity in architecture?
+Is it a literal form or a natural element of architecture?
 Is it possible to say that the term archi-text(ure) as a new interpretation of materiality?
 How does one approach a study of the archi-text(ures) of materialization process?
-Can we evolve the archi-text(ure) concept into an architectural fiction of teaching, learning, building, experiencing, writing?
-For these questions and more cases, this session will question archi-text(ure) relationships in the reconstruction of the concept of materiality.
-Thus the session will familiarize and restructure our architectural knowledge via a set of metaphors, narratives and ideas of archi-text(ure).
+Can we evolve the archi-text(ure) concept into an architectural fiction of teaching, learning, building, experiencing, reading and writing?
+For these questions and more cases, this session will question archi-text(ure) relationships in the reconstruction and deconstruction of the concept of materiality.
+Thus the session will familiarize and restructure our architectural knowledge via a set of metaphors, discourses, narratives and ideas of archi-text(ure).